zainab49/zainab49/README.md

 <h2 align="left">Hi 👋!
-My name is Zainab Nasser, and I'm a network engineering from Bahrain.</h2>
+My name is Zainab Nasser, and I'm a network engineer from Bahrain.</h2>

 ###